Ysoroko/19piscine2020/README.md

 Shell - the first two solo projects

-C - the rest of the solo projects (10 projects out of 13)
+C - the rest of the solo projects (10 projects out of 13 here)

 Rush - the group projects